 We study the diffusion of a harmful state through a population.
 Immunity is available, but is costly.
 The state is meant to capture various kinds of choices or risky behaviors such as, for example, tobacco use, in which case immunity is interpreted as a commitment to avoid the temptation of smoking.
 The state can also capture the presence of an electronic virus on a computer network; in this case immunity represents the purchase of anti-virus software, or other costly measures taken to avoid the virus.
-But perhaps the most conventional interpretation is that the state represents human infection of various communicable diseases
+But perhaps the most conventional interpretation is that the state represents human infection of various communicable diseases that spread through social contacts; in this case immunity captures a decision to vaccinate oneself.

 \Galeotti, University of Essex, Department of Economics, Wivenhoe Park, Colchester, Essex CO3SQ, United Kingdom, agaleo@essex.ac.uk; Rogers, Northwestern University, Kellogg School of Management, MEDS, and Northwestern Institue on Complex Systems, 2001 Sheridan Road, Evanston, IL, 60208, USA, b-rogers@northwestern.edu.
-We thank Ben Golub, Sanjeev Goyal, Matt Elliott, and Adrien Vigier for helpful comments.
-Galeotti is grateful to the European Research Council for support through ERC-starting grant (award no. 283454) and to the UK Economic and Social Research Council for support through the MiSoC research centre (award no. RES-518-285-001).
+Galeotti is grateful to the European Research Council for support through ERC-starting grant (award no. 283454) and to the UK Economic and Social Research Council for support through the MiSoC research centre (award no. RES-518-285- 001).
 The authors state that they have no relevant or material financial interests that relate to the research described in this paper.